NachtRaveVL/BY8X01-16P-Arduino/README.md

 This library allows communication with boards running a BY8001-16P or BY8301-16P audio module.
 It supports the full feature set of the BY8X01-16P chipset such as queued combination playback, indexed folder/file playback, loop playback mode, equalizer profile, spot insertion play, etc.

 Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, and others - although one might experience turbulence until the bug reports get ironed out.
-Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.
+All architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

-Dependencies include: Scheduler (SAM/SAMD only, disableable), TaskScheduler (alternate to Scheduler, disableable), and CoopTask (alternate to TaskScheduler, optional).
+Dependencies include: None!

 The datasheet for the IC is available at <https://forum.arduino.cc/index.php?action=dlattach;topic=306442.0;attach=129563>.